The modern guide to the Zendesk help desk in 2026

 Help center and knowledge base

 Zendesk Guide is the platform's tool for building a self-service help center.
 It lets you publish articles, FAQs, and tutorials so customers can find answers on their own.
 The idea is to let customers help themselves with simple questions, freeing up your agents to tackle the trickier stuff.
-The pricier plans have more advanced options like multi-language support and a search function that helps people find articles even if they don't type the exact right keywords.
+The specialized plans have advanced options like multi-language support and a search function that helps people find articles even if they don't type the exact right keywords.

 Workflow automation and routing